SUPPORTING BC’S STEELMAKING COAL INDUSTRY

 Issue:

 There is a long history of environmental responsibility in the mining and transportation of steelmaking coal internationally.
-BC’s port industry operates under strict environmental regulations that are among the highest in the world, ensuring no health risks for those who live near or work at coal terminals.
+BC’s port industry operates under strict environmental regulations that are among the highest in the world, ensuring no health risks for those who live near or work at steelmaking coal terminals.

 Industry opponents have consistently made misleading and false claims about coal transportation in BC and have lobbied municipal governments to take action.
-This has resulted in some municipalities considering or taking policy positions against coal transportation in their communities and opposing the continued mining and export of coal from our province.
+This has resulted in some municipalities considering or taking policy positions against coal transportation in their communities and opposing the continued mining and export of steelmaking coal from our province.
 In fact, the industry contributes to BC’s export growth strategies and ensures critical upgrades are made to terminal facilities to improve and mitigate environmental and residential impacts.
 It is essential that BC’s steelmaking coal industry have access to international markets.

-It is important that BC protect the economic benefits of this sector by informing the general public and municipalities about BC’s steelmaking coal industry and corresponding global demand for steel, and ensure its transportation is not inhibited at critical points in the supply chain.
+It is important that BC protect the economic benefits of this sector by informing the public and municipalities about BC’s steelmaking coal industry and corresponding global demand for steel, and ensure its transportation is not inhibited at critical points in the supply chain.

 Background:

 Over 95 percent of the coal produced in British Columbia is steelmaking coal.
-In 2020, that amounted to approximately 23 million tonnes of steelmaking coal.
+In 2022, that amounted to approximately 27 million tonnes of steelmaking coal.

 BC has 12.9 billion tonnes of mineable coal reserves, of which 8 billion tonnes are in the southeast region and 4.9 billion tonnes are northeast.
-Restricting the availability of Canadian coal will have limited impact on the world market, but will severely impact our domestic economy.
+Restricting the availability of Canadian coal will have limited impact on the world market but will severely impact our domestic economy.

 BC’s steelmaking coal is vital to everyday life around the world.
 It is used to build major projects like bridges, rapid transit systems, wind turbines, high rises and everyday consumer products like cars, bicycles, tools, lawn equipment and household appliances.
-It is also one of the most commonly recycled products.
+It is also one of the most recycled products.

 Steelmaking, like many industrial processes, does create some emissions.
 Steelmaking coal, also known as metallurgical coal, is an essential part of a chemical reaction needed to create new steel.
 It is not used to generate power.

 Steelmaking coal is inert.
 It can be handled with bare hands.
-It is not considered a dangerous or hazardous material by Transport Canada and it is safely handled by thousands of workers every day.
+It is not considered a dangerous or hazardous material by Transport Canada, and it is safely handled by thousands of workers every day.
 BC’s port industry operates under strict environmental regulations that are among the highest in the world, ensuring no health risks for those who live near or work on port terminals.

 Rail is the most efficient mode of transport to move commodities and has been shown to be two to five times more fuel-efficient than truck transportation depending on the commodity.